axibase/atsd/finance/README.md

 # Introduction

-**Axibase Time Series Database** is a scalable platform for storing and analyzing financial market data such as trades, quotes, EOD, session, and auction statistics.
+**Axibase Time Series Database** is a scalable platform for storing and analyzing financial market data such as trades and quotes, as well as end-of-day, session, and auction statistics.

+## Key Features

+* Parallel query engine optimized for common data access patterns
+* Extended [SQL](sql.md) syntax with fast OHLCV and VWAP aggregators
+* Flexible filtering based on reference data, trading schedules, and index composition

 ## Supported Data Types